openSUSE/libstorage-ng/doc/resize.md

 --------------------------

 To use the resize functionality always set the size on the underlying block device.
-E.g. if you have a partitions with LUKS and a filesystem on top, set size on the partition.
+E.g. if you have a partition with LUKS and a filesystem on top, set size on the partition.

 Also use detect_resize_info() on the underlying block device.
 That function